-Krust Pizza Bar co-owners Rich Garcia and Kevin Wirtes met while working at The Hartford.
+Krust Pizza Bar co-owners Rich Garcia (pictured right) and Kevin Wirtes (pictured left) met while working at The Hartford.
 Their passions for cooking and bourbon—combined with job changes—encouraged them to explore their dream of owning a restaurant.
-The busy entrepreneurs met with Innovation Destination Hartford Website Curator Nan Price to discuss how they launched their startup, some challenges to running a business, and their recent StartUP Bristol award.
+The busy entrepreneurs met with Innovation Destination Hartford Website Curator Nan Price to discuss how they launched their startup and some challenges to running a business.

 We try to run the business as if everyone wants to be here.
 We’re all trying to work together.
 We are the rudders that steer the ship in the slow movements towards the gulf and we expect them to make the faster movements when we are not here.

 RICH: We instill a lot of trust in our staff.
 We had a really big transition about eight months ago.
 Kevin and I kind of pulled back from our day-to-day operations.
 From day one, I was cooking and Kevin was bartending every single day.
 So we started trying to pull that back a little so we could focus on growing the business and managing.

 KEVIN: There’s no way to see the big picture if you’re a cog.
 We decided we really needed to remove ourselves.
 It was tough.
 And sometimes I feel like it wasn’t the right thing because we are the face of this place.
 People come to see Rich cooking and me making drinks.
 He developed the food menu.
 I developed the cocktail menu.
 But it was a business decision.
 It was the right one because we can now see the forest through the trees.

 RICH: But with cooking and bartending, in the beginning it was really important to us to be on our feet because we’ve never done this before.
 This is our first business venture together.

 NAN: You opened in 2013.
 Since then, you’ve doubled in size.
 How are you getting the word out?